 There are a number of treatments we may recommend.
 Some of them help to treat the tumor while others are intended to address complications of the disease or side effects of the treatment.
 These treatments include:

-If the tumor is removed, children's symptoms related to increased pressure within the brain, such as headache, vomiting and lethargy are usually relieved.
-A child's coordination and balance usually improves, too.
+Doctors treat many patients with low-grade astrocytomas with surgery.
+If the tumor is removed, the symptoms caused by increased pressure within the brain, such as headache, vomiting and lethargy, usually go away.
+A child’s coordination and balance improves as well.

-If the tumor recurs after initial surgical removal, or if the tumor re-grows after partial surgical removal, your child's doctor may recommend a second attempt at surgical removal/de-bulking of the tumor.
+If a tumor can be removed surgically, your child's doctors will carefully watch for regrowth or recurrence.
+If the tumor does recur, or if it re-grows after partial surgical removal, your child’s doctor may recommend a second attempt at surgical removal or de-bulking of the tumor.

-Chemotherapy is a drug treatment that works by interfering with the tumor cell's ability to grow or reproduce.
+Chemotherapy is a drug treatment that works by interfering with tumor cells' ability to grow or reproduce.
 Different groups of chemotherapy drugs work in different ways to fight cancer cells and shrink tumors.

-A number of combinations of chemotherapy drugs are used to treat cerebellar low-grade gliomas, including:
+Several combinations of chemotherapy drugs are used to treat cerebellar low-grade astrocytomas, including:

 - vincristine with carboplatin